 Merit-based Recruitment and Retention Scholarships

-On a limited and competitive basis, IAS Graduate Programs provide admitted and enrolled students with merit-based tuition assistance for the purposes of recruitment and retention.
+On a limited and competitive basis, IAS Graduate Programs provide admitted and enrolled graduate students with merit-based tuition assistance for the purposes of recruitment and retention.
 Award amounts vary and cannot exceed the total amount due on a tuition account in any given quarter.
+When accessing any internal forms, you are required to be signed in with your NetID.

 How to apply:

-- Recruitment Awards: The application form will ask applicants whether they want to be considered for merit-based recruitment awards.
+- IAS Recruitment Awards: The application form will ask applicants whether they want to be considered for merit-based recruitment awards.
 The Admissions Committee reviews applications for admission and funding awards, and recipients are notified of their funding offers in their letters of admission.

-- Retention Awards: Students in good standing who are facing adverse circumstances or whose progress is contingent on tuition assistance may also be eligible for merit-based retention funds.
-You can submit an electronic application via our Qualtrics.
+- IAS Retention Awards: Graduate students in good standing who are facing adverse circumstances or whose progress is contingent on tuition assistance may also be eligible for merit-based retention funds.
+Funding varies quarter to quarter.
+You can submit an application via the MAPS or MFA Degree Resources Canvas or by using the following link.
+Applications are reviewed on a quarterly basis.

-IAS Graduate Programs support graduate student participation in relevant conferences and, for Cultural Studies and Policy Studies, research associated with their capstone projects.
+IAS Graduate Programs support graduate student participation in relevant conferences and, for Policy Studies, research associated with their capstone projects.

 Students are eligible to apply for up to $400 in conference/professional development funding per academic year.
 Applicants must be matriculated current students and enrolled full-time at the time of the respective conference/professional development opportunity.